robert-abela/missing-rss-feeds/README.md

 # missing-rss-feeds
 RSS feeds for sites that do not officially provide them.
-A llive version is available at: https://missing-rss-feed.herokuapp.com/
+A live version is available at: https://missing-rss-feed.herokuapp.com/

 ## Lidl Malta non-food offers
-Can be accessed from end-point: missing-rss-feed/lidl
+Can be accessed from end-point: host-name/lidl